Exceptions and File Handling¶

 or which classes are defined that could potentially handle those files.
 It inspects the directory for the files to

-process, and then introspects its own module to see what special handler classes (like MP3FileInfo
+process, and then introspects its own module to see what special handler classes (like MP3FileInfo) are defined.

 You can extend this program to handle other types of files simply by defining an appropriately-named class: